+Remind Me Again ...
 What is Tumah?

-Tumah is a Hebrew word the Holy One uses multiple times in the Kedusha Discourse.
-Our English Bibles generally translate this Hebrew noun into English as 'uncleanness', 'pollution', or 'ritual impurity'.
-But tumah is one of the many Hebrew words employed by the Holy One that has no suitable English equivalent.
-The adjective corresponding to tumah is tamei, which we have in these studies come to recognize as the polar opposite of tahor.
-We have encountered the adjective tamei in regard to certain animals which we are not to either eat or touch, women in their time of menstruation or when they have unnatural discharges or issues of blood, and persons and garments manifesting inward toxicity through the appearance in their flesh of various kinds of spots and wrinkles.
-Tumah and tamei are both derived from the verb root tama [tet, mem, alef].
-This verb describes the process that derails or distracts a human being from his appointed journey toward wholeness, shalom, and fulfillment of purpose and destiny.
+English-language Bibles generally translate the Hebrew noun שוּמְאָה - pronounced tumah - into English as 'uncleanness', 'pollution', or 'ritual impurity'.
+But אָלָה /tumah really has no suitable English equivalent.
+The corresponding adjective is - pronounced tamei - which we have in these studies come to recognize as the polar opposite of tahor.
+We have encountered the adjective tamei in regard to certain animals which we are not to either eat or touch [See e.g. Genesis 7:2, 8; Leviticus 11], women in their time of menstruation or when they have unnatural discharges or issues of blood [see Genesis 31:34-35; Leviticus 12-13], and persons and garments manifesting inward toxicity through the appearance in their flesh of various kinds of spots and wrinkles [see Exodus 4:6; Leviticus 13].